vipwangtian/consul/website/source/docs/guides/acl.html.md

 At the core, ACLs operate by grouping rules into policies, then associating one or more policies with a token.

-To complete this guide, you should have an operation Consul 1.4+ cluster.
+To complete this guide, you should have an operational Consul 1.4+ cluster.
 We also recommend reading the [ACL System documentation](/docs/agent/acl-system.html).
-For securing Consul version 1.3 and older, please read the [legacy documentation](https://www.consul.io/docs/guides/acl-legacy.html).
+For securing Consul version 1.3 and older, please read the [legacy ACL documentation](https://www.consul.io/docs/guides/acl-legacy.html).

 Bootstrapping the ACL system is a multi-step process, we will cover all the necessary steps in this guide.